RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning: Applications on Computer vision

 \subsubsection{\sw~Setting}

-We set the moving image as state ${\bf s}_t$, which is initialized by the content image.
-The moving image at time $t$, i.e., state image ${\bf s}_{t+1}$, is created by the actor and current state image ${\bf s}_t$ and plan ${\bf p}_t$.
-The reward is obtained by measuring the difference between the current state ${\bf s}_t$ and the style image.
+We set the moving image and style image as a whole as state ${\bf s}_t$, where the moving image is initialized by the content image.
+The moving image at time $t$ in state ${\bf s}_{t+1}$ is created by the actor and current state ${\bf s}_t$ and plan ${\bf p}_t$.
+The reward is obtained by measuring the difference between the current moving image in state ${\bf s}_t$ and the style image.
 The higher the difference is, the smaller the reward is.
 We use negative style loss as the reward.
 The style loss is defined later in this subsection.

-The detail of the network architecture is shown in Fig.~\ref{nstnet}.
-The planner is a neural network consisting of three convolutional layers and a residual layer.
-After each convolutional layer, there is an instance norm layer and a ReLU layer.
-In the residual layer, we use the residual block designed by He et al.~\cite{he2016deep}.
-The planner estimates a 2D Gaussian distribution for sampling our latent plan with the size of 64$\times$64, which is forwarded to the actor to generate the moving image.
-The actor has three up-sampling layers.
-We also use three skip connections between the planner and the actor.
-Our planner-actor is FCN, which can process input images of any size.
-The critic consists of seven convolutional layers and one fully-connected layer at the end.
+The detail of the framework is shown in Fig.~\ref{fig:pipline}.
+The planner is a neural network consisting of three convolutional blocks, two depthwise separable convolution blocks and two residual layers.
+In each convolutional block, after each convolutional layer, there is a ReLU layer.
+The planner estimates a 3D Gaussian distribution for sampling our latent plan with the size of 64$\times$64$\times$64, which is forwarded to the actor, accompanied by style information to generate the moving image.
+The actor has two residual layers and three convolutional blocks.
+Our planner-actor is Fully Convolutional Network, which can process input images of any size.
+The critic consists of eight convolutional layers and one 1$\times$1 convolutional layer at the end.
 Since Johnson et al. \cite{johnson2016perceptual} conclude that using standard zero-padded convolutions in style transfer will lead to serious artifacts on the boundary of the generated image, we use reflection padding instead of zero padding for all the networks.
+More details are presented in the supplementary materials.